RosingL/salesforce-Multiple-to-Multiple-Select/README.md

 salesforce is not support multiple to multiple Dependencies select .
 Only support single to multiple || single to single select .

-WE created four fields . and two fields is use for jst logic.
+WE created four fields . and two fields  just is used for  logic.
 To get the Dependencies .
 And the other fiedls use for show on the record page .

 ![image](https://github.com/RosingL/salesforce-Multiple-to-Multiple-Select/blob/master/Images/FieldCreated.png)